alvinzhou66/ToolFinder/README.md

 ```
 4. Possible error while using Docker.

-If you have this error (it happens to 2 machines in our team).
+If you have this error ""failed to solve with frontend dockerfile.v0" (it happens to 2 machines in our team).
 ![image](/images/error.png)

 Please check your docker server version, make sure it is up-to-date, or try to purge your current docker server and try it again.